a4k-openproject/repository.myaccounts/README.md

 # How to call *My Accounts* settings

-You can use `import myaccounts` once the dependecy is added to your addon.
+You can use `import myaccounts` once the dependency is added to your addon.
 The following lists the functions that can be called that will respond with a dictionary and the supplied key and value.

 ### myaccount.getAll()
 This function call will provide all available accounts as a dictionary for each account handled.
 If we called `accounts = myaccounts.getAll()` The returned data will be as follows.